alextgu/project-a-week-challenge/week1/README.md

 - Hitting introduces **Blackjack risk** — anyone who busts forfeits after the round ends.
 - **Standard Poker hand rankings** always determine the winner.
-- Blackjack totals are used **only for busting and bonus conditions** (see bonus rules for hitting 21).
+- Blackjack totals are used **only for busting and bonus conditions** (see bonus conditions for hitting 21 below).

 ---

 ## 🔄 Gameplay Overview

 ### 1. Deal & Initial Betting
-- Follow standard Texas Hold’em rules: each player receives **two hole cards**.
+- Follow standard Texas Hold’em rules: each player receives **two cards**.
 - The **Flop**, **Turn**, and **River** occur with **betting rounds** and a **Blackjack Hit Phase** in between.

 ---

 ### 2. Hit Phases
-- After each betting round, all players still in the hand may choose to **Hit**.
+- After each betting round, the blackjack round occurs and all players still in the hand may choose to **Hit**.
 - **Limits:**
   - Each player may Hit **up to 3 times per hand**, but **no more than once per betting turn**.
 - When hitting: